YanlinTong/MI-HealthyCity/coronary_heart_disease/README.md

 This folder documents our analysis of **coronary heart disease (CHD) prevalence** across Michigan cities using indicators from the MI-HealthyCity project.
 We here summarize the indicators, demographic measures, visualization, and the **piecewise spatial linear model** that quantifies associations between CHD prevalence and social/environmental determinants while adjusting for demographics.

-> For an overview of the MI-HealthyCity project, see [here](https://github.com/YanlinTong/MI-HealthyCity/blob/main/README.md) and [here](https://sph.umich.edu/ideas/mi-healthycity-tool.html).
+> For an overview of the MI-HealthyCity project, see the [Github](https://github.com/YanlinTong/MI-HealthyCity/blob/main/README.md) and the [UMich SPH webpage](https://sph.umich.edu/ideas/mi-healthycity-tool.html).

 ---